The Heart of Midlothian: Plot summary

 The title of the book refers to the Old Tolbooth prison in Edinburgh, Scotland, at the time in the heart of the Scottish county of Midlothian.
 The historical backdrop was the event known as the Porteous riots.
 In 1736, a riot broke out in Edinburgh over the execution of two smugglers.
 The Captain of the City Guards, Captain John Porteous, ordered the soldiers to fire into the crowd, killing several people.
 Porteous was later killed by a lynch mob who stormed the Old Tolbooth.

 The second, and main element of the novel was based on a story Scott claimed to have received in an unsigned letter.
 It was about a certain Helen Walker who had travelled all the way to London by foot, to receive a royal pardon for her sister, who was unjustly charged with infanticide.
 Scott put Jeanie Deans in the place of Walker, a young woman from a family of highly devout Presbyterians.
 Jeanie goes to London, partly by foot, hoping to achieve an audience with the Queen through the influence of the Duke of Argyll.

 The novel portrays the contrasting fortunes of two sisters: Jeanie and Effie Deans.
 In volume 1, Captain Porteous is initially condemned for murder, but is reprieved at the last moment.
 A young nobleman George Staunton (under the guise of "Geordie Robertson") leads a mob that storms the prison and lynches Porteous.
-Staunton also attempts to free his lover Effie Deans, who he impregnated.
+Staunton also attempts to free his lover Effie Deans, whom he impregnated.
 She has been imprisoned for the alleged murder of her baby but she refuses as to escape would be to admit guilt.
 Reuben Butler, a young minister who is in love with Jeanie, witnesses Effie's refusal to escape.
 This fact strengthens Jeanie's belief that her sister is innocent.